idena-network/idena-docs/docs/wp/technology.md

 ### Stake wallet

-Every account in Idena has two wallets: the Idena wallet and the stake.
-The stake is like your pension account: 20% of all your Idena rewards (mining, validation rewards, flip rewards, valid invitation rewards, and so on) accumulate in the stake, while the remaining 80% goes directly to your Idena wallet.
+Every validated identity in Idena has two wallets: the Idena wallet and the stake.
+The stake is like a pension account: 20% of all Idena rewards (mining and validation rewards) accumulate in the stake, while the remaining 80% goes directly to Idena wallet.

 Idena does not use the stake for governance purposes.

+The stake of validated identity or identity with status `Suspended` or `Zombie` can be replenished.
 The stake cannot be spent while the account is valid.
-You can receive these coins in your Idena wallet when you voluntarily terminate your Idena account - that is when you terminate your cryptoidentity.

-You may also receive part or all of these coins when your identity is killed by the network protocol depending on the age and status of your identity.
+The stake can be withdrawn to the Idena wallet only upon voluntary termination of the identity.

 ### Losing stake

-If cryptoidentity is killed by the network, then a part or the entire stake gets burnt depending on the age and status of the identity: identities receive stake protection according to the stake protection implemented with [IIP-4](/docs/iip/iip-4#validation-failure-stake-protection).
+If identity is killed by the protocol, then a part or the entire stake gets burnt depending on the age and status of the identity: identities receive stake protection according to the stake protection implemented with [IIP-4](/docs/iip/iip-4#validation-failure-stake-protection).

 The coins stored on normal Idena wallets can not be burnt in any cases.